davorg-cpan/genealogy-ahnentafel/README.md

 # CLASS ATTRIBUTES

 The module provides two class attributes.
-These define strings that are used in the out of various methods in the class.
+These define strings that are used in the output of various methods in the class.
 They are provided to make it easier to subclass this class to support internationalisation.

 ## genders